gchq/stroom-proxy/README.md

+**This repository is deprecated.
+The Stroom-Proxy application is now part of the https://github.com/gchq/stroom repository.**

 # Stroom Proxy

 _Stroom Proxy_ is typically used as a proxy for _Stroom_ allowing systems to forward events or bundles of events to _Stroom Proxy_ where they will be aggregated and forwarded on to _Stroom_.
 It has the following features: